Stable image reconstruction using total variation minimization: Introduction

 for suitable matrices $\mtx{M_j}$.
-Here and throughout, $\mtx{M}^*$ denotes the adjoint of the matrix $\mtx{M}$.
-Total-variation minimization refers to the convex optimization
+Total variation minimization refers to the convex optimization problem

-The standard theory of compressed sensing does not apply to total-variation minimization.
-In fact, the gradient transform $\mtx{Z} \rightarrow \mtx{\nabla} \mtx{Z}$ not only fails to be orthonormal, but viewed as an invertible operator over mean-zero images, the Frobenius operator norm of its inverse grows \emph{linearly with $N$}.
-This poor conditioning would lead to magnification of error even if the usual CS techniques could be applied.
+The standard theory of compressed sensing does not apply to total variation minimization.
+In fact, the gradient transform $\mtx{Z} \rightarrow \mtx{\nabla} \mtx{Z}$ not only fails to be orthonormal, but viewed as an invertible operator over mean-zero images, the Frobenius operator norm of its inverse grows linearly with the discretization level $N$.
+Still, total variation minimization is widely used in compressed sensing applications and exhibits accurate image reconstruction empirically (see e.g.~\cite{CRT06:Stable,crt,candes05pr,osher2003image,chan2006total,lustig2007sparse,lustig2008compressed,liu2011total,nett2008tomosynthesis,mayin,kai2008suppression,keeling2003total}).
+However, to the authors' best knowledge there have been no provable guarantees that $(TV)$ recovery is robust.